Silent Kill: Plot

-Later that night, Tom, Hal, Dai, Anthony and Margaret arrive at the hospital.
-The group hides behind a car as Hal, "harnessed", enters the hospital.
-He finds a group of kids in a group following a Skitter and he joins them, blending in.
-The kids lie down on the floor to sleep.
-The Skitter perches itself over them, sheltering the children under its legs like a mother hen, while petting their hair almost as if they are pets.
-Tom and Margaret enter the hospital in order to save Hal who was now waiting for the right time to attack.
-He slowly removes the scalpel from his pocket and attacks, but the Skitter fights back, as do the kids.
-Tom and Margaret find him but cannot shoot as they might miss and hit Hal or one of the kids.
-Margaret manages to shoot the Skitter with an arrow which distracts it, allowing Hal to successfully stab the Skitter in its mouth and kill it.
+Later that night, Tom's group arrives at the hospital.
+Hal enters the hospital and finds a group of kids following a Skitter and he joins them.
+When the kids and the Skitter are asleep, Hal successfully stabs the Skitter in its mouth and kills it.
 The group then escapes, bringing the kids with them.

-Anne begins to operate on the six kids.
-She removes most of the "harnesses" successfully from five, but one child dies.
-While waiting for news on Ben, Hal sits in the school hallway, when he is visited by Margaret.
-She tells him that she had cancer when she was younger.
-Tom later comes to see Hal, telling him how proud of him he is.
-Weaver plays the record he confiscated from Scott, crying slightly.
-Anne enters the operating room to find Tom and his sons.
-Tom thanks Anne for saving Ben’s life.
-Ben awakes later, apparently recognizing his father.
+Anne begins to operate on the kids.
+She removes most of the harnesses successfully, but one child dies.
+Ben wakes up later, apparently recognizing his father.

 Production

 Development

 Silent Kill was written by Joe Weisberg and directed by Fred Toye.
 Toye previously directed the fourth episode, Grace.
 This is the first episode that Joe Weisberg wrote.
 He later writes the ninth episode, Mutiny.

 The scene where Hal enters the hospital with Rick's harness was shot in an abandoned hospital in Toronto.
 During the scene where the actors had to react to the mech walking by, a crewmember walked through the space with a large pole with a light on it.
 This gave the actors the basic size and speed to track to.
 A scene was later shot without the crew member.
 Whenever the mech was meant to contact the shrubbery, the effects crew attached fishing lines to the bushes, which were shaken in sync with when the interaction was meant to happen.